GSA/search-gov/README.markdown

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+You can create the USASearch-related indexes like this:

+    rake usasearch:elasticsearch:create_indexes

-You can reindex supported indexes like this
+You can reindex ActiveRecord-backed indexes like this:

     rake usasearch:elasticsearch:reindex[FeaturedCollection]